-“For each Breakthrough Objective, what three Annual Objectives need to be achieved in the next year to ensure success of the Breakthrough?”
+“For each breakthrough what three annual objectives need to be achieved in the next year to ensure success of the breakthrough?”

 ii) Quarterly planning

-There is ample evidence now from research that the three month or 100 day planning horizon is most appropriate for meaningful action within organizations, and Hoshin Kanri has it built in.
+There is ample evidence from research that the three-month or 100-day planning horizon is most appropriate for meaningful action within organizations, and Hoshin Kanri has it built in.

 In Hoshin, quarterly targets are typically called Improvement Priorities.

-Such targets may need to be agreed at a division level, and then devolved to units or teams to do the detailed daily or weekly plans.
+Such targets may need to be agreed upon at a division level and then devolved to units or teams to do the detailed daily or weekly plans.

-The further down the organization that the plan is devolved, the more time it takes but also the more confidence and commitment to the plan.
+The further down the organization the plan is devolved, the more time it takes and the more confidence and commitment to the plan.